akauppi/firebase-jest-testing/PROBLEMS.md

 This is more familiar.
 We use it all the time to point a Firebase project to its cloud presence.

-The docs state that for emulating other than hosting, a project is not necessary. (thanks!
+The docs state that for emulating other than hosting, a project is not necessary.[^1-emul-callables] (thanks!
 That's how it should be!)

 What is not documented is the emulator's behaviour when various project id's are passed to it.